 Level of Difficulty: 4 out of 10

-Gear: Large pie pan – I suggest a nice, deep ceramic pie pan since you will be serving the dish at the table.
+Gear: Standard pie pan – a simple aluminum pie pan works just fine.
+You can also use a more decorative ceramic pie pan if you will be serving the dish at the table.

 - 1 piecrust – make our One-Handed Pie Crust or, if you must, buy one at the store.
 Once you get into the habit of making a piecrust, it only takes about 15 minutes, so don’t be lazy and make your own.

-- 1 large, double chicken breast – diced (you need about 3 cups of chicken) –
+- 2 chicken breasts – diced (you need about 3 cups of chicken) –

 - 1 cup of carrots, sliced about ½ inch thick

 - 1 cup of celery, diced

 - 1 28 oz. can of Campbell’s cream of chicken soup